aol/aol-hb.js/README.md

 ## Installation

-- Load source file
+- Load source file.
-- Define bid request configuration and an array of placement configurations
+- Define bid request configuration and an array of placement configurations.
-- Pass defined objects in the method aolhb.init
+- Pass defined objects in the method aolhb.init.

 Example: